Bugsuk

-Bugsuk is an island barangay in the Balabac municipality of Palawan province in the Philippines.
+Bugsuk is an island in the Balabac municipality of Palawan province in the Philippines.
 Its area is 119 km2.

 History

 Eight crew members of the USS Flier reached Bugsuk Island after their submarine struck a mine on August 13, 1944, while on surface patrol during World War II.
 The survivors, who had been on deck and in the conning tower when the explosion occurred, swam 18 hours to reach an atoll near Bugsuk.
 Over the next three days, they swam to two other islands before landing on Bugsuk and being helped by Filipino guerrillas, led by Nazario B. Mayor.
 Seventy-eight men died on the Flier, including seven who escaped the sub but didn't survive the swim.

+In 1972, San Miguel Corporation under Danding Cojuangco was awarded lands in Bugsuk island as part of a deal with the administration of president Ferdinand Marcos Sr. as part of an agrarian reform program.
+In exchange the SMC ceded lands to the government in other parts of the country.
+The SMC developed a coconut plantation.
+This caused a land dispute between the SMC and the indigenous people who insist on ancestral domain claims.